-- the bottom of the panel.
+- 8. In order to provide capacity for growth, in addition to circuits required for equipment racks, all new electrical panels for ER/TRs will also include: - a.
+One 20-amp 120-volt single-pole circuit - b.
+One 20-amp 208-volt double-pole circuit - c.
+One 30-amp 208-volt 3-phase circuit - 9.
+Each of these circuits will be landed (terminated) on the breaker and extended into individual 4-inch junction boxes located within 12 inches of the bottom of the panel.
 These junction boxes shall have blank covers with the panel and breaker information clearly marked. - 10.
-In addition, identified and marked utility duplex outlets shall be placed at 6-foot intervals around the perimeter walls, at a height of 18 inches above the floor.
+In addition, identified and marked utility duplex outlets shall be placed at 6foot intervals around the perimeter walls, at a height of 18 inches above the floor.
 Duplex utility outlets shall be provisioned on normal building power and not tied back to the electrical panel in the ER/TR.